 Whether you are an insurance adjuster or individual who suffered a loss, we can conduct an replacement value claim appraisal report.
 We properly evaluate the situation with you, in the event of a loss, theft, damage or peril, we take the necessary measures to ascertain an accurate replacement value.
 Our art appraisals are incredibly thorough to help ensure the claim is wholly evaluated.

-Four objective of insurance appraisals:
+Objective of insurance appraisals:

-They enable the insured to have the correct amount of coverage,
+Enable the insured to have the correct amount of coverage,

-They provide proof the property existed,
+Provide proof the property existed,

-They facilitate claim settlement by providing detailed inventory, description and itemized replacement cost.
+Facilitate claim settlement by providing detailed inventory, description and itemized replacement cost.

 If you are the executor of the estate of a friend or relative and the estate contains fine quality tangible personal property, you will need an appraiser to conduct a Federal Estate Tax Appraisal for the estate tax return.
 The IRS requires appraisal reports to be submitted with Form 706 if there is a single item valued at $3,000 or more, and provide relevant comparable sales and a justified reasoning.